KevinJChen/MCSemanticSegmentation/docs/status.md

 ![Illustrated Figure](https://www.jeremyjordan.me/content/images/2018/05/Screen-Shot-2018-05-21-at-10.44.23-PM.png)

 ####   Agent exploring the world
-We set the agent in `Spectator` mode through XML element `<AgentSection mode="Spectator">` so the agent doesn't appear in the recordings throughout the exploration.
-We randomly place the agent anywhere it can stand for a period so the recorder could capture the view.
-At each sampled position in the world, we scan the surround block types to determine if the agent can stand and a visible surface.
+We set the agent in `Spectator` mode through XML element `<AgentSection mode="Spectator">` so the agent doesn't interact with the world around it.
+We randomly place the agent anywhere it can stand on the surface within a 20x20 block area for a period so the recorder could capture the view.

 ####   Generating the player screen images and ground truths
 We use [MissionRecordSpec.recordMP4(TimestampedVideoFrame.FrameType, frames_per_second, bit_rate)](https://microsoft.github.io/malmo/0.30.0/Documentation/structmalmo_1_1_mission_record_spec.html#abb9a25b0709327867295d2ce21d8b086) to request that screen player video be recorded.
 Using the following `FrameType`'s lets us record the original version and "near" ground truth version of the videos: